larapie/guard/README.md

 ```

 The goal of this package is to decouple these conditions and their exceptions in a guard object.
 This guard object can then be handled by the dispatcher.
-By structuring this into an object, we gain several advantages:
+By structuring this code in a guard object, we gain several advantages:

 - We're able to reuse the same conditions in the code elsewhere.
 - The code becomes a lot easier to read.